This week's Agent Spotlight features Steven Malk of Writers House.

 Query Tips:

 "I just look for a query letter to be professional, concise, and to the point.
 It should include a good description of your work, and show that you have a good handle on your work as well as establish you as a professional..."
-(Link)
+(Link defunct)

 Response Times:

-I believe his general policy is to respond within two weeks, though response times realistically fluctuate between minutes and several weeks.
+His policy is to respond within two weeks, though response times fluctuate between minutes and several weeks.

 What's the Buzz?